tjelvar-olsson/biologists-guide-to-computing/source/next-steps.rst

 ==========

+You've got to the end!
+Well done!
+Have a cup of tea and a biscuit.

+This book has covered a lot of ground to give you a broad understanding of computing and practises to make your life easier.
+I hope it will stand you in good stead in the future.

+This chapters gives some suggestions on how to continue exploring.

 Apply what you have learnt
 --------------------------

 The only way to learn is to keep practising.
 Try to think about how to apply what you have been learning.
-You will run into problems, working your way through these problems is the only way to solidify your knowledge.
+You will run into problems, working your way through these problems is a great way to solidify your knowledge.

 Think about your day-to-day work and your research.
 How could they be improved by scripting and computing?
 Try to solve problems that are outside of your comfort zone.
-This is how you will extend your expertise.
+This way you will extend your expertise.

 Be social